How to Control your Mouse in Python

 mouse.click('middle')

-Note: It is suggested to run these statements individually in a Python interactive shell such as a Jupyter notebook or IPython.
+Note: It is suggested to run these statements individually in a Python interactive shell such as a Jupyter notebook, IPython, or just a regular Python shell.

 Second, you can also get the current position of the mouse: